madagaluna/hello-world/README.md

 2. I'd like to have a map that allows people to have directions
 3. And lots more
 ### I'm taking classes this semester to learn these skills ###
-*but I'm afraid I am going to bomb out!*
+* I'm afraid I am going to bomb out!*